IvanPedrero/NEATChromeDino/README.md

 # How to run?

-· Using terminal inside the folder /Chrome Dino AI/, run the command:
+· Open a command terminal and navigate inside the folder /Chrome Dino AI/.
+Once inside, run the command:
 ```
 python dino_game_ai.py
 ```